 Chances are, in a classroom of 25 students, there are 25 learning levels and styles that go along with them.
 While “differentiating instruction” is a term claimed by any number of programs, truly delivering on its promise leaves teachers asking, “Where do I begin?”

 Years of research, classroom experience, and educator partnerships have led us to create assessment tools that “see” what the human eye cannot.
-This insight complements—with surgical precision—what an educator knows about her students and immediately allows her to connect to multiple, targeted instructional materials built from the same company.
-And having both reading and mathematics materials available in the same best‑in‑class program saves time and energy for both educators and students.
+This insight complements—with surgical precision—what educators know about their students and immediately allows them to connect to multiple, targeted instructional materials built from the same company.
+Having both reading and mathematics materials available in the same best‑in‑class program saves time and energy for both educators and students.

-Used in combination or as separate products, the Ready suite of mathematics and reading programs, i‑Ready Assessment and i-Ready Personalized Instruction, and the remarkably useful teacher resources in the Teacher Toolbox give teachers a complete system of programs that were fundamentally designed to work together to enhance their instruction and lead to student growth.
+Used in combination or as separate products, the Ready® suite of mathematics and reading programs, i‑Ready® Assessment and Personalized Instruction and the remarkably useful teacher resources in the Teacher Toolbox give teachers a complete system of programs that were fundamentally designed to work together to enhance their instruction and lead to student growth.

-Bronson Elementary school realized it themselves, seeing a 39 percent jump in student achievement after using i‑Ready Assessment and i‑Ready Personalized Instruction.
-Within one year, they rose a whole grade on the Florida Standards Assessments.
+Bronson Elementary School realized it themselves, seeing a 39 percent jump in student achievement after using i‑Ready Assessment and i‑Ready Personalized Instruction.
+Within one year, the school rose a whole grade on the FSA.
 As they saw the results of their hard work, teachers became completely excited about what the program had to offer.
 And for schools around the country, the Ready and i‑Ready programs are proving to deliver on the promise of differentiated instruction in reading and mathematics classrooms, helping students of every level, from every background, grow and achieve more.

 i-Ready helps teachers differentiate instruction and accelerate student growth.